tyson-swetnam/mkdocs-material-template/docs/logbook.md

 *Day 9 (6/16)*: Continued to work with Google Earth Engine and began working with Jupyter Notebooks to better understand STAC catalogs.
 Worked to understand the formatting of the awesome-gee-community datasets by looking at the json files.
 Continued taking notes on both STAC catalogs and Google Earth Engine (adding these notes to the site tomorrow).

 *Day 10 (6/17)*: Continued to take notes to better understand the awesome-gee-community datasets and STAC catalogs.
 Began to transfer notes and information over into the github.io site (still need to make further progress with this).
 Experimented more with Jupyter Notebooks (need to commit more time to better understanding this).
 Talked to Dr. Swetnam about plans for meeting with Samapriya next week to discuss his vision for the awesome-gee-community datasets.

+*Day 11 (6/20)*: Worked through KEYS assignment on the introduction, background, and purpose of my research.
+Read additional research papers on both STAC catalogs and Google Earth Engine.
+Worked to create graphics in MKdocs to represent the structure of the awesome-gee-community datasets.